Environmental sustainability and scientific publishing: a manifesto

 The sharing of good practice examples and novel concepts will help to raise awareness, inspire new ideas and create a proactive community at a local level which is vital if we are to succeed at a global level.

+This document was prepared by Stephan Mertens, with help from Alastair Brown and other EASE Council members.
 Please submit any comments, suggestions or examples of good practice to: